 7. Get Rid of Air Fresheners too!:

 Air fresheners like Febreeze and plug ins contain loads of chemicals that fill your home with toxins.
+These have no place in a toxin free home.
 Chemicals found in air fresheners are carcinogenic and hormone disruptors.
 So the next time you need to freshen up the air in your home, think about all of the chemicals you are spraying into your air and switch to natural air freshening techniques instead.

 Essential oil diffusers, stove top potpourri and opening windows are all great ways to naturally freshen the air in your home.